Faculty & Staff

 Abtsam SalehLab Coordinator

-Abtsam Saleh is the Lab Coordinator and Outreach Student Fellow at the Program in Islamic Law.
+Abtsam Saleh is the Lab Coordinator at the Program in Islamic Law.
 She is a PhD Candidate in the Study of Religion with a Data Science secondary at Harvard's Graduate School of Arts and Sciences.

 Noah Tashbook